Interested in Holistic Health Coaching? Here’s What It Takes

-6. Make money.
-How much can you expect to make as a health coach?
-Since in many cases, you’ll be launching your own business, it’s really up to you how much you want to charge.
-Some may choose to keep their session costs low so they can cater to people who might not otherwise be able to have access to a health coach, like college students or people in lower income communities.
+So what is the average holistic life coach salary?
+Since in many cases, you'll be launching your own business, it's really up to you how much you want to charge.
+Some may choose to keep their session costs low so they can cater to people who might not otherwise be able to have access to a health coach, like college students or people in lower-income communities.
 Others may choose to charge $150 an hour, catering to a different clientele.
 You have to decide for yourself what you think your services are worth (and what makes sense to support your business plan).
 If you are hired by a hospital or clinic, the average salary is $48,239, according to Glassdoor.

 For me, being a holistic health coach offers a chance to transform someone's life.
 If you've ever dealt with digestive issues, anxiety, weight gain, or another health issue, you know how overwhelming it can be.
 Imagine helping someone with that.
 What could be more valuable than helping someone take control of their health?